Akil Baddoo Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.76 team ERA ranks fifth among all MLB pitching staffs.
+- The Mariners have the fifth-ranked team ERA among all league pitching staffs (3.79).

-- The Mariners allow the second-fewest home runs in baseball (92 total, one per game).
+- Mariners pitchers combine to surrender 94 home runs (one per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.